dipatel127/Capstone-Project/README.md

 EDA of train features and label datasets are performed in R. classification model is performed in Python.
 Binary Revelance is chosen as base model for classification.
-The code for this model is shown in notbook_Model_BR_Py second order and higher order strategy of models will be also be considered by comaprison purpose....
+The code for this model is shown in notbook_Model_BR_Py second order and higher order strategy of models will be also be considered for comaprison purpose....